BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 scan ("discovery") in the future, it should reconnect to it.
 The `names` request returns this list.

-The frontend will use commands connect/disconnect commands to request that BLE devices be added/removed from the connected devices list.
+The frontend will use connect/disconnect commands to request that BLE devices be added/removed from the connected devices list.
 The list modification should occur immediately, and then the Bluetooth connection/disconnection itself may